 A year ago Suki Chan used a camera obscura in a film she made, becoming intrigued by how our eyes receive images upside-down and yet the brain interprets them the right way up.

 "For me, looking at the upside down image in the darkened space, it is as though we have been transported to the inside of our eyes and are witnessing, at that same instant, our retinal image".

 Weaving together extraordinary images, bio-medical research, and individual testimonies, Suki Chan’s new interactive moving image work Lucida, exposes the curious, complex relationship between the human eye, vision and the brain.

 Lucida unpicks the relationship between vision and perception – revealing it to be an interplay between our own internal physiological, neurological reality and the external physical world.
 As psychologist Kevin O’Regan comments:

-Tickets are free for Aspex Artist Associates and Futurators (including alumni).
+Tickets are free for Aspex Artist Associates, Futurators (including alumni) and members of Art Space Portsmouth.
 Booking is essential.

 Attendees will also have the oppurtunity to view Aspex's annual 'Platform' exhibtion, celebrating the artwork from recent graduates from across the South.

 For more information on the project, visit: www.lucidafilm.com